cameron-elliott/cameronelliott.com/src/blog/Setup-Coturn-Using-Docker-and-Short-Term-Credentials.md

 ## Introduction

-This is a quick and dirty guide on how to run STUN/TURN using Docker.
+This is a quick and dirty guide on how to run STUN/TURN Coturn server using Docker.

 This has some short cuts for using with Digital Ocean, but should be quite useful for running on other cloud providers.